DeltaZulu-OU/DeltaZulu.Agent/docs/ROADMAP.md

 ## P0: Validate and stabilize the current implementation

 - Restore, build, and test the solution on a host with the .NET 10 SDK.
+Completed in external validation with no compilation or runtime issues.
-- Fix any `Microsoft.Rx.Kql`, `Tx.Windows`, or target-framework compatibility issues exposed by the first clean build.
+- Keep monitoring `Microsoft.Rx.Kql`, `Tx.Windows`, and target-framework compatibility as dependencies or SDKs change.
 - Keep the existing fast unit-test posture and add missing golden fixture tests for raw input to NDJSON output.
-- Prove nested field access in profile KQL for Windows, auditd, and metadata fields before deciding whether KQL row exposure must be flattened.
+- Nested field access in profile KQL is validated for Windows Event Log payloads and metadata; defer auditd and other source-family probes until their profile work resumes.
 - Harden auditd assembler completion rules, malformed-record handling, and LAUREL-style decoding behavior.

 ## P0: Harden the buffered RELP forwarder